acm-uiuc/til/CONTRIBUTING.md

 your TIL or writing a blog post on the subject.

 ## Testing
-You can quickly html generation with
+You can quickly test html generation with

 ```
 rake html